robotology/icub-hri/README.md

 ## Using icub-client in your project
 Using `icub-client` in your project is straightforward.
 Simply `find_package(icubclient REQUIRED)` in your main `CMakeLists.txt`, and use the `${icubclient_INCLUDE_DIRS}` and `${icubclient_LIBRARIES}` cmake variables as you would expect.
 A working example project can be found [here](https://github.com/robotology/icub-client/tree/master/src/examples/icub-client-dependent-project).

+## Using icub-client docker

+The docker folder contains the dockerfile used to build a fully compiled dopcker image for icub-client including all extras such as opencv3, iol, kinect and karmaWysiwyd.
+You can either download a pre-compiled image at https://hub.docker.com/r/dcamilleri13/icub-client or compile it using the provided files.

+To compile and run the image:
+1. Run `make configure`.
+This will install any required libraries on the host system
+2. Run `make build`.
+This will compile the dockerfile into a docker image.
+All required files are present in the folder except for `ABM_backup.backup`.
+This is a postgresql backup image which can be used to transfer the contents of an already available backup image.
+If you want do not want to initialise with a backup image, comment or remove the indicated sections within the Dockerfile with a `#`
+3. Run `make first_run`.
+This will run the dockerimage for the first time while setting up permissions, audio and video access.
+At this point the image is not ready to use because environment variables set by the dockerfile are not accessible via ssh.
+Thus at this point, type `exit` into the command line to close the image at which point a bashrc_iCub is created with all the required paths.
+4. Run `make run` to launch and attach the docker image